mayagold/ReactPractice/README.md

 # Pete Hunt: Secrets of React's Virtual DOM

+##### Why we built a virtual DOM, how it compares to other systems, and its relevance to the future of browser technologies.

 “The art of programming is the art of organizing complexity, of mastering multitude and avoiding its bastard chaos as effectively as possible.”
 Edsger Dijkstra

 ### Data binding